About Us

 Essential Duties and Responsibilities:

-• Instructs and demonstrates skill sets and techniques necessary for individual and team achievement in volleyball, aiding the educational and individual growth of team members.
+• Instructs and demonstrates skill sets and techniques necessary for individual and team achievement in cross country, aiding the educational and individual growth of team members.

 • Implements and maintains a standard of performance consistent with the institution’s goals of athletics excellence while supporting the school’s standards for academic and personal discipline.